johnslimai/dockerslimexamples/index.md

 ```

 The image layer information listed in the ``"image_layers":`` array is useful for understanding what files and consequently what software and related files are in the container.
-The layer informaion is organized by index indicated by the ``"index":`` tag.
+The layer information is organized by index indicated by the ``"index":`` tag.
 Search for index 0 in the image layers list.

 **Layer 0**